 - Save your expenses on paper and printer needs

 - Eliminate the need for physical document storage

-It’s important to note that, going paperless could be a painstaking process for old economy legacy businesses.
-You’ll need to be patient as you work through the necessary steps.
+It’s understandable going paperless could be a painstaking process for an old-economy legacy business.
+You have to be patient as you go through the necessary steps.
 Just keep your eyes on the goal and remind yourself how much better updated digital files will be.

 It is a good idea to switch to motion sensor light fixtures because workplaces tend to have lots of rooms that are not in use regularly.
 These fixtures will turn on automatically when there are people nearby, thus ensuring you don’t waste energy when someone leaves lights on in an empty room.
 You can also install LED bulbs in each fixture, which would further reduce the amount of power used.